fuzzyzester/fuzzyzester/README.md

 * Studying at EC Utbildning, uncovering hidden insights and making exciting discoveries.
 Strong analytical skills, result-driven, and experienced in master data management and business process improvement.

 * Love harnessing data's power for positive change.
-Currently working on small projects in R, Python, SQL, machine Learning, Power BI, data visualization and cool other languages to build my portfolio.
+Currently working on small projects in R, Python, SQL, machine Learning, Power BI, data visualization and other languages to build my portfolio.
 Join me on this journey!